-e) Accumulated foreign currency translation reserves
+e) Foreign currency translation reserve

 Exchange differences arising on translation of the foreign operations are recognised in other comprehensive income as described in accounting policy and accumulated in a separate reserve within equity.
 The cumulative amount is reclassed to profit or loss when the net investment is disposed-off.